skyscrapers/documentation/kubernetes/RBAC.md

 `Roles` can be quite extensive.
 Be sure to check the official docs how to write them: <https://kubernetes.io/docs/reference/access-authn-authz/rbac/>.

-**IMPORTANT**: Due to a serious vulnerability, which hasn't been patched for K8s 1.11 and K8s 1.12, it's possible for users to allow acces to cluster-wide CRDs as if it were namespaced.
-This means when you should not grant access in your namespaced Roles to grant access on `resources: [*], apiGroups: [*]`!
-Always follow the best practice of explicitely granting the least amount of privileges.
+**IMPORTANT**: There's a serious vulnerability, which hasn't been patched for K8s 1.11 and K8s 1.12.
+In short this vulnerability allow users acces to cluster-wide [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) as if they were namespaced.
+This means when you grant access in your namespaced Roles on `resources: [*], apiGroups: [*]`, users with these Roles can also access CRDs!
+Please make sure to always follow the best practice of explicitely granting the least amount of privileges.
 See the [CVE-2019-11247 issue](https://github.com/kubernetes/kubernetes/issues/80983) and [RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for more details.

 ### (Cluster)RoleBinding